fahad7033/Starbucks-Capstone-Project/README.md

 pandas 0.22.0 <br>
 matplotlib 2.1.2 <br>
 ## Conclusion
 In this project, the dataset of Starbucks was investigated and analysed.
 We found that most of the customers in the age of 50s and have income beteen 60,000 and 80,000.
 Also, a model of randomforests was trained in the dataset to predict if an offer wehter be sucssess with a scpecific user or not.
 The model trained and tested and achieved a reasonable accuracy on the testing data.
-The compled code can be found in the notebook "Starbucks_Capstone_notebook_task"
+The compled code can be found in the notebook "Starbucks_Capstone_notebook_task".
+Finally, I would like to thank to Udacity www.udacity.com for offering such a great project.